ppaglier/voltalis-homeassistant/README.md

 - **Water Heaters**: Water heating devices with Voltalis modulators
   - Provides: Water heater entity, consumption sensor, connection status sensor, device preset selector

 All devices provide energy consumption and connection status monitoring.
 Heating devices additionally provide full climate control with thermostat functionality.
-A global program selector is also available to control all devices simultaneously with predefined programs (Long Leave, Short Leave, Boost).
+A global program selector is also available to control all devices simultaneously with predefined programs (No program, Vacation, Short absence, Boost, or other programs created in the Voltalis application).

 ## Service Actions